bbell03/behaviortrees/README.md

   #### ARCHITECTURE:
-    Our solution makes use of modularity and object oriented design to implement the various functions of a Rommba robot.
+    Our solution makes use of modularity and object oriented design to implement the various functions of a Roomba robot.

     All functions take a blackboard object as input complete with attributes which correspond to those of the Roomba robot: